emlab-solutions/pyemaps/docs/source/rn.rst

 - Bug fixes.
 - Display function parameters naming changes to be more consistent.
-Specifically, _ishow_ and _kshow_ parameters are now becoming _iShow_ and _kShow_.
+Specifically, *ishow* and *kshow* parameters are now becoming *iShow* and *kShow* as show
+  below:

   .. code-block:: python

-    ...
     showDif(.., iShow=True, kShow = True)

   In additional each of the display functions
-    * _showDif_
+    * *showDif*
-    * _showBloch_
+    * *showBloch*
-    * _showStereo_
+    * *showStereo*
-  gain another optional input parameter: _bClose_ with default boolean value of _False_. this input controls whether the display windows close automatically or not.
+  gains an optional boolean input parameter *bClose* with default of *False*.
+  This input controls whether the display windows close or not after all displays are completed.
-  Default value if not set is False.
-In which case, users will must the display windows manuallly for each display, failure to do so may result in too many display windows.
+  Default value, if not set, is *False*.
+In which case, users must close the display windows manuallly for each display, failure to do so may result in too many display windows.

   .. code-block:: python

     showBloch(.., bClose=True,..)

-  Setting _bClose_ to _True_ helps for using with python scripts where there are many calls to these display functions.
+  Setting *bClose* to *True* is useful where the display functions are called to preventing too many display windows open.

 - The electronic micropscope control class - EMControl or EMC fills attributes with default values if not set.